Here Are Four Ways to Conquer Back-to-School Blues!

 Reach out to your advisor, professors, classmates, or the parents of kids in your child’s class.
 Touch base and catch up.

-Find out what has been going on with them and let them know what has been going on with you.
+Find out what has been happening with them and let them know what has been happening with you.

 RELATED: Ways for Military and Veteran Students to Save

-If you nurture these relationships and make yourself available for others when they might need someone to lean on, you create a support system which is crucial when striving for success.
+If you nurture these relationships and make yourself available for others when they might need someone to lean on, you create a crucial support system when striving for success.

-This is helpful not just when getting back to school, but also in the future as you build your network and pursue your career.
+This is helpful when returning to school and in the future as you build your network and pursue your career.

 Plan It Out